julianburr/mac-setup/README.md

 curl https://raw.githubusercontent.com/julianburr/mac-setup/main/mac-setup.sh | bash
 ```

+## What is this?

-Script for easier setup of a new mac as your dev machine.
+Script for easier setup of a dev machine.
 This script is based on https://github.com/thomaspoignant/mac-dev-setup which I've adjusted for my needs.
 It's supposed to run on a fresh MacOS machine and will install the following software:

 - [Homebrew](https://brew.sh/)
 - Terminal & command line helpers